 Students should refer to the program description, available online, in effect at the date of matriculation to determine the requirements for completion of a particular program of study.
 When changes in degree requirements occur, students may elect to complete their programs of study under the newer degree requirements.
-Although staff members in the student services and degree program offices will assist students in completing degree checks, it is each student's responsibility to determine that all of his or her degree requirements have been met.
+Although staff members in the Office of Student Affairs and degree program offices will assist students in completing degree checks, it is each student’s responsibility to determine that all of his or her degree requirements have been met.

 The GSD does not accept transfer credits toward degree program requirements.

 Students may pursue concurrently two degrees offered by the Graduate School of Design, thereby reducing the total amount of time necessary to obtain both degrees if they were pursued separately.
 The following procedures apply whether the student is seeking admission to the GSD for the first time or is currently enrolled in a degree program.
 In order to pursue concurrent degrees, a student must be admitted into each degree program independently.
 Admission to or enrollment in one program does not guarantee acceptance by another.

 Currently enrolled students seeking admission to a second degree program must follow the same procedures and apply by the same deadline as new applicants.
 Current students admitted to a second program must, upon admission to the second program, contact the relevant program coordinators to work out an approved plan of study.
 The number of additional semesters beyond the other degree required for concurrent degrees with the MDes program is dependent upon assessment of related coursework.
 Please contact the UPD Department for specific information regarding a concurrent MUP degree.